-Working with experienced experts is critical at this time.
+Working with experienced professionals is critical at this time.
 Our legal and ex-CRA professionals give you the best chance at having your disclosure application accepted.
 Please contact us today to find out how we can help.

 Circumstances Where CRA Voluntary Disclosure May Help

 When you are dealing with the CRA, it is important to understand the agency’s processes and the programs and procedures that can be followed.
 Each tax situation is unique and there is no solution that will solve every tax problem immediately.
 That is why it is important that you work with an experienced professional when attempting to communicate or negotiate with the CRA or resolve tax problems.
 CRA processes are often confusing and complex, and dealing with the agency itself can not only be frustrating, but it can also potentially lead to trouble if you’re not careful.